 This map and the data it contains was developed as a collaboration between faculty and students at Messiah College and Harrisburg University of Science and Technology.
-The Historical Society of Dauphin County generously provided JPEG scans of the entire 1901 Harrisburg Title Company Atlas (the layer visible as the historical map of the city) and Ancestry.com provided access to the United States census data records for 1900.
-Working from the census data, Messiah College students created a complete database of the population in 1900, while GIS students from Messiah and Harrisburg University created building polygons and individual census record points in GIS mapped to the level of individual properties.
+The Historical Society of Dauphin County generously provided JPEG scans of the entire 1901 Harrisburg Title Company Atlas (the layer visible as the historical map of the city).
+Working from federal census data, Messiah College students created a complete database of the population in 1900, while GIS students from Messiah and Harrisburg University created building polygons and individual census record points in GIS mapped to the level of individual properties.

 What you can do with the site:

 The interactive website offers a high-resolution map of the entire city in 1901 overlaying (at 50% transparency) modern aerial photographs of Harrisburg.
 Every place of residence (at present, about 90% matching) in the city has embedded data from the federal census.
 You can explore the city in 1901 by looking at property and ownership on the maps.
 Or you can click on the individual blue dots and scroll through the inhabitants of any particular residence.
 We have made available the complete fields from the federal census:

 - Last Name